nicholasdower/marj/README.md

 ## Extension Examples

-Most missing features can easily be added to your application.
+Most missing features can easily be added to your application with a few lines of code.

+### Concurrency Protection

+TBD

-### Timeouts
+### Job Timeouts

 ```ruby
 class ApplicationJob < ActiveJob::Base